Rebuilding Steinway Actions: The Teflon Era (1962-1981)

 - Install new wooden flanges and shanks

-- Upgrade to modern wool bushings
+- Upgrade to “modern” wool bushings

 - Install new hammers

-- Replace worn damper parts
+- Replace worn damper parts or components

 - More precise balance points